 In the Soul series, rabid Hwang fanboys (and HwangxMina fangirls) won't stop bashing Yun-seong for replacing Hwang in Soulcalibur II.

 It's the same with Maxi, who is similar to Li Long, although it has to be said that Maxi's fighting style is more developed.
 Berserker and Assassin in Soulcalibur II have the same moves as Rock and Hwang (who are not in SCII) did in Soulcalibur.
 They aren't strictly Scrappies because they're not canon to the game's story.

 Natsu, one of the newcomers in Soulcalibur V is shaping up to be this, as she's going to replace series stalwart Taki.
 Fans are not pleased.

 Plenty of the new characters in V are getting this.
 Xiba for being a Sun WukongExpy who only ever thinks about food, the above-mentioned Natsu for being arrogant and cocky rather than Taki's cold, get-the-job-done attitude, Patroklos for being a self-righteous Jerkass (even though he does get better later on in the story mode), along with Pyrrha for being a massive Spotlight-Stealing Squad to the rest of the characters... the list goes on.
-The fact that none of the new characters besides Patroklos and Pyrrha get more than token appearances in the story mode and that the game's creator himself admitted that the game was unfinished isn't really helping.

 An in-universe example occurs between Tira and the new Nightmare.
 While Tira had Undying Loyalty to the Nightmare of III and IV, that Nightmare was destroyed by Siegfried.
 Tira has since refused to accept the new and more subtle Nightmare, considering him a coward; instead, she plans to bring the OLD Nightmare back by using Sophitia's daughter Pyrrha as Soul Edge's host.